 - During this pandemic, no fear of catching the virus at work

 - In many cases, lower food expenses, as eating at home is generally less expensive than eating out at lunch.

-Some of the benefits for at home workers for employers are:
+Some of the benefits of working from home for employers are:

 - Lower occupancy costs, e.g., rent, utilities, etc.